 What level of training do your staff have?

 All staff providing ‘hands on’ care have a certificate 3 or 4 in a relevant field as a minimum level qualification.
 All nurses have current registration.
-Every member of our team completes annual compulsory training and our Learning Manager provides education sessions on relevant topics across the year.
+Every member of our team completes annual compulsory education and our Learning & Development team provides education sessions on relevant topics throughout the year.

 Can you help me with my pets?